Joekishore23/Git/readme.md

 # Git Course
-    THis is complete git course
+    This is complete git course
+# this is from feature branch